dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

   MOCK_METHOD(char, DoThis, (int n), (override));
   MOCK_METHOD(void, DoThat, (const char* s, int* p), (override));

-  // Delegates the default actions of the methods to a FakeFoo object.
+  // Delegates the default actions of the methods to m_a FakeFoo object.
   // This must be called *before* the custom ON_CALL() statements. void DelegateToFake() {
     ON_CALL(*this, DoThis).WillByDefault([this](int n) {